 Tame them the right way

-One thing you can do is sit by the cage and talk to them.
-After several sessions, they get used to your voice and smell.
+One thing you can do is sit by the cage and try talking to them.
+As time goes by, they would get used to your voice and smell.
 Let them also associate you with food.
-Every time you bring them their favorite food and treats, call them by their name.
-Once they are calm and trust you, you should be able to tame them easily.
+Every time you bring them their favorite food and treats, call them by name.
+Eventually, they would trust you and you would be able to tame them easily.

 Feeding & watering your guinea pigs

-Now that your guinea pigs have a comfortable place to live in, they need something to eat.
+Now that your guinea pigs have a comfortable place to live, they would need something to eat.
+Guinea pigs are heavy eaters and they can’t withstand hunger.
 As the owner, you are responsible for feeding them the right foods and giving them the water they need.

 Keep the water bottle clean always

 If you don’t clean the bottle regularly, it will get dirty inside from algae building and the water you put in might harm your piggy.
 So you need to always keep the water bottle clean always.
 Uncooked rice & warm water is the best way to clean the bottle.
 All you have to do is place the uncooked rice and warm water in the bottle and shake it

 You might be tempted to do things like juices and vitamin C tablets to the water but that is not recommended at all.
 They don’t add any nutrients and could even prevent your guinea pig from drinking the water because of the change in color or taste.
 If you are interested in finding out more in regards to vitamin C supplements, check out my article here.